Appraising and Developing Shale Gas and Shale Oil Reservoirs

 - Identifying sweetspots, strategies for appraising/developing these, and examples of successes/failures

 Obtain practical insights and tools for use in evaluating shale gas and liquids-rich shale opportunities.

 Geoscientists, petrophysicists, engineers, and managers who are seeking (1) an overview of the key technical fundamentals, (2) how to apply these to appraisal and development challenges, and (3) multiple examples of how various companies have fared through the analysis of case studies.

 1.6 CEUs (Continuing Education Units) will be awarded for this 2-day course.

-Jenkins received an MS in geology and a BS in geological engineering from the South Dakota School of Mines.
-He is a registered professional engineer and a registered professional geologist in Texas.
+Jenkins holds a MS degree in geology and a BS degree in geological engineering both from the South Dakota School of Mines.